-This post covers Angular 2 and up
+This post covers deployment for Angular 2+ apps.

 And done!
 Your app will now be hosted at https://username.github.io/app-name/

 You can optionally add a message to the commit when deploying:

 $ ngh --message="First deploy"